matrix-org/matrix-spec-proposals/proposals/4179-moderation-hidden.md

 }
 ```

-`<level:string>` is a string referring to the *level* of percieved need to hide the event.
+`<level:string>` is a string referring to the *level* of perceived need to hide the event.
 Valid keys are:

 ##### `"spoiler"`
 Show the event's presence, but hide its contents.